Follow up article here.

 The Republicans lost the popular vote in seven of the last eight presidential elections, but won three times due to the electoral college.
 In 2020 Biden won the popular vote by over seven million, but it would only have taken a few tens of thousands in a few close states to deliver the election to Trump.

-These biases have knock-on effects in other parts of the structure, not least the President-appointed and Senate-confirmed membership of the Supreme Court.
+These biases have knock-on effects in other parts of the structure, not least the President-appointed and Senate-confirmed membership of the Supreme Court (Republican Presidents have appointed seven of the twelve Supreme Court judges appointed in the period spanning those last eight elections).

 The Republicans are using their dominance in state legislatures to gerrymander state and congressional constituency boundaries, extending their advantage.